TimboFimbo/Pico_TuyaBulb_Remote/README.md

 # Pico TuyaBulb Remote
 For controlling a Tuya SmartLight server, using a Raspberry Pi Pico and RGB Keypad

-This application will change the color and brightness of Tuya Smart Bulbs.
+This application will change the color and brightness of Tuya Smart Bulbs, as well as trigger multi-bulb scenes.
 In order to use it you will need the following:

 - A copy of the Smart Light server, found at https://github.com/TimboFimbo/TuyaSmartBulbs_API (still a work in progress)
 - Something to run the server on (such as a Raspberry Pi or old PC)